molly-yan/world_recipe_generator/README.md

-# 411

-Hi Professor Donham.

-I hope you were able to see our email about the major problem our project ran into this Monday.

 Our application is a world recipe generator.
 You select which country you come from, which country's cuisine you would like to try.
 It will display the flags of both countries, and display a meal from the desired country, including an image of the food, and an embeded youtube video of how to prepare that meal from the desired country.